-- To purchase: - Textbook Recommended, Principles of Chemistry by Tro; 3rd Edition - Lab Manual Required, CHEM 1412, obtained from bookstore - Safety Goggles Required, obtained from bookstore - Calculator Required, must be scientific, CELL PHONES NOT ALLOWED - Scantrons Required, will need 4 or 5 total - MasterChemistry Access Code - To print from Blackboard: - Power Point Notes Optional but highly recommended - Practice Problems Optional but highly recommended - Periodic Table Required

-• Four Major Exams

-- o SCANTRON is required, available at the bookstore, Apperson form 29240 - NO MAKEUPS - All Multiple Choice questions - Each Exam is worth 100 points with the possibility of bonus points - Calculators will need to have their memory cleared and proof of memory clearing must be shown to the instructor before the Exam can be started - o Cheating - If a student is caught cheating on any of the Major Exams they will receive a 0 for that Exam and be required to take the Final Exam regardless of absences or average.
+- To purchase: - Textbook Recommended, Principles of Chemistry by Tro; 3rd Edition - Lab Manual Required, CHEM 1412, obtained from bookstore - Safety Goggles Required, obtained from bookstore - Calculator Required, must be scientific, CELL PHONES NOT ALLOWED - Scantrons Required, will need 4 or 5 total - To print from Blackboard: - Power Point Notes Optional but highly recommended - Chapter Homework Required - Practice Problems Optional but highly recommended - Pre-Lab Exercises Required - Periodic Table Required - Four Major Exams - o SCANTRON is required, available at the bookstore, Apperson form 29240 - NO MAKEUPS - All Multiple Choice questions - Each Exam is worth 100 points with the possibility of bonus points - Calculators will need to have their memory cleared and proof of memory clearing must be shown to the instructor before the Exam can be started - o Cheating - If a student is caught cheating on any of the Major Exams they will receive a 0 for that Exam and be required to take the Final Exam regardless of absences or average.
 In the case of cheating, the Final Exam will NOT replace the lowest Exam score (the 0 stands and cannot be replaced)

-• Comprehensive Final Exam
+Comprehensive Final Exam

 - Possible Exemption - If you have 0 or 1 absence AND an 'A' or 'B' average, then you may opt-out of the Final Exam.
-If you have 2 or more absences or less than a 'B' average, then the Final Exam is required of you. - Replacement Option - If the final exam is taken it can replace the lowest exam score (In this option the Final Exam ends up counting twice) - o 50 Multiple Choice questions, 100points with the possibility of bonus points - o Scantron is required, available at the bookstore - Notecards - A 3X5 notecard will be permitted for Exams 1-4 and a 8.5 X 11 sheet of paper may be used for the final exam.
-Both sides of the notecard/paper may be used and maybe handwritten or typed.
-Notecards should contain formulas, definitions, and constants, or any other information allowed by the instructor announced in class.
-Notecards CAN NOT contain any worked examples from class notes, in-class worksheets, practice problems, or any other examples found online.
-A student should also not write any questions on the notecard.
+If you have 2 or more absences or less than a 'B' average, then the Final Exam is required of you. - Replacement Option - If the final exam is taken it can replace the lowest exam score (In this option the Final Exam ends up counting twice) - o 50 Multiple Choice questions, 100points with the possibility of bonus points - o Scantron is required, available at the bookstore - Pre-Lab Exercises, Lab Worksheets, Experiments - A student will NOT be able to enter the lab without the proper attire (closed toed shoes, long pants, shirts with sleeves, long hair pulled back, and safety goggles).
+A student that is not dressed appropriately for lab will not be able to perform the experiment and therefore will receive a 0 for that Lab Worksheet. - Pre-Lab Exercises

-- Pre-Lab Exercises, Lab Worksheets, Experiments - A student will NOT be able to enter the lab without the proper attire (closed toed shoes, long pants, shirts with sleeves, long hair pulled back, and safety goggles).
-A student that is not dressed appropriately for lab will not be able to perform the experiment and therefore will receive a 0 for that Lab Worksheet. - Pre-Lab Exercises - Provided on Blackboard and turned in BEFORE the Experiment can be done - Each Pre-Lab Exercise is worth 50 points. - Pre-Lab Exercises will be turned in on blackboard - Lab Worksheet - Each Lab Worksheet must be filled out during the Experiment and turned in before the student leaves the lab - Each lab group will turn in 1 Lab Worksheet with all group members name on it, all members will receive the same grade - Each Lab Worksheet is worth 50 points. - o Experiments - The Pre-Lab Exercise plus the Lab Worksheet is what makes up the student's grade for that Experiment. - A missed Lab results in a 0 for the Lab Worksheet. - Make-Ups for missed Lab Experiments are NOT allowed.
+- Must be TYPED on the form provided on Blackboard and turned in BEFORE the Experiment can be done - Each Pre-Lab Exercise is worth 50 points. - o Lab Worksheet - Each Lab Worksheet must be filled out during the Experiment and turned in before the student leaves the lab - Each lab group will turn in 1 Lab Worksheet with all group members name on it, all members will receive the same grade - Each Lab Worksheet is worth 50 points. - o Experiments - The Pre-Lab Exercise plus the Lab Worksheet is what makes up the student's grade for that Experiment. - A missed Lab results in a 0 for the Lab Worksheet. - Make-Ups for missed Lab Experiments are NOT allowed. - Lowest Lab Grade Dropped - At the end of the semester the Instructor will automatically drop the lowest Lab Grade for each student.